 - eight eggs

-- Toasted sourdough, to serve
+- Toasted sourdough to serve

 While the leeks are cooking, put together the other components.
-Roughly chop the tomatoes, coriander, and two-thirds of the dill, and installed a big bowl.
+Roughly chop the tomatoes, coriander, and two-thirds of the dill, and install a big bowl.
 Drain the beans, discarding the liquid, and add to the bowl.
 Roughly weigh down the coriander seeds in a mortar.

 Stir the tomato combination, spices, tomato paste, sugar, 375ml water, a teaspoon and a half of salt, and lots of pepper into the leek pan, deliver up to a boil, then flip down the warmth to medium and simmer for 12 mins, crushing approximately 1/2 the beans with the lower back of a spoon, until the mix is thick and rich.